Lent at Pender

 Ash Wednesday

-Ash Wednesday, Wednesday, February 14, 7:30PM
+Ash Wednesday, Wednesday, March 5, 7:30PM

-Join us for a service blending contemporary visual and musical elements with traditional and familiar ones.
+Join us for an inperson only service blending contemporary visual and musical elements with traditional and familiar ones.
 Receiving the ashes is an ancient practice that began to occur just a few hundred years after Christ’s death and resurrection.
 You’ll have the opportunity to receive the sign of the cross on your forehead with ashes from the burnt palm fronds from last Palm Sunday.
 Come participate in the mystery of our faith.

 Ash Wednesday is an inside-out act of worship.
 We come and confess and are reminded of both our sinfulness and our mortality.
 And yet we are given a visible mark in the imposition of ashes, a way of letting the world know that we are people of faith.